Overview

 environment:

-APOLLO_ROUTER_SUPERGRAPH_PATH: /apollo-router/schema/supergraph.graphql
+APOLLO_ROUTER_SUPERGRAPH_PATH: /gateway/schema/supergraph.graphql

-APOLLO_ROUTER_CONFIG_PATH: /apollo-router/config/router.yaml
+APOLLO_ROUTER_CONFIG_PATH: /gateway/config/router.yaml

 APOLLO_ROUTER_LOG: debug

-APOLLO_TELEMETRY_DISABLED: 1
+APOLLO_TELEMETRY_DISABLED: true

 volumes:

-- ./apollo-router/supergraph.graphql:/apollo-router/schema/supergraph.graphql
+- ./gateway/supergraph.graphql:/gateway/schema/supergraph.graphql

-- ./apollo-router/router.yaml:/apollo-router/config/router.yaml
+- ./gateway/router.yaml:/gateway/config/router.yaml

 ports: